kabachello/phpTextTable/README.md

 # phpTextTable
-Easily convert PHP arrays into plain text tables or strings with a fixed field length for each column
+Easily converts PHP arrays into plain text tables, CSV files or strings with a fixed field length for each column

 ## Installation
 ```